 Ideally, automated UI tests never fail.
 Green builds, 100% success rate, happy engineers.
 In reality, of course, this is not always the case.
 We would even question how useful tests are that never fail.

 In case of a failure, the question becomes how fast we can figure out why a particular test errored.
 Which step of the test failed?
-Which user action is affected, which UI element isn’t where it’s supposed to be, etc.? …
+Which user action is affected, which UI element isn’t where it’s supposed to be, etc.?
+Did the test reveal a bug (hopefully) or is there a problem in the test script?
+And probably most importantly, which team or engineer needs to take action to fix it asap. …

 During a recent code review, a discussion evolved about whether we should sanitise arguments of JQL queries.
 I was quite surprised to learn about the JIRA community’s stand on this.
 I understand the points raised there and generally agree with most of them.
 However, I wonder whether statements like